 - Pain (lasting 12 to 24 hours).

-The sometimes dramatic upper eyelid swelling and discomfort experienced after plasma eyelid lift had been cause of worry (and even distress at times) to those people undergoing plasma upper eyelid lift but were not well informed about the immediate effects of procedure.
-Although they may appear dramatic, pain, discomfort and swelling after plasma upper eyelid tightening should not be cause for concern.
+The sometimes dramatic upper eyelid swelling and discomfort experienced after plasma eyelid lift had been the cause of worry (and even distress at times) to those people undergoing plasma upper eyelid lift but were not well informed about the immediate effects of the procedure.
+Although they may appear dramatic, pain, discomfort, and swelling after plasma upper eyelid tightening should not be cause for concern.

-The information reported about the pain experienced is based on the feedback received by the people who underwent these types of aesthetic treatments over the years (several hundreds).
+The information reported about the pain experienced is based on the feedback received by the people who underwent these types of aesthetic treatments over the years (several hundred).